munrokemp/my-cloud-portfolio/README.md

-# my-cloud-portfolio
+# Bob K's Serverless Portfolio.
-This is my serverless portfolio
+This is my serverless portfolio.It uses AWS and ReactJS.